LTLA/BiocWorkflow2015/converted/workflow.md

 Here, the settings for the DB analysis are specified.
 Recall that the paths to the BAM files are stored in the `bam.files` vector after alignment.
-The cell type for each file can be conveniently extracted from the file name.
+The cell type for each file is conveniently extracted from the file name.

 ```r